Open Minds Initiative: Greg Lukianoff lecture on open dialogue

 Dr. Scott LaCombe Joining the Truman School

 The Truman School of Government and Public Affairs at the University of Missouri is excited to welcome Dr. Scott LaCombe to the faculty in Fall 2025.
 Dr. LaCombe comes to Mizzou from Smith College, bringing a nationally recognized research agenda focused on American state politics, institutional design, and policy diffusion.
-His work combines rigorous empirical methods with a focus on democratic responsiveness, inequality, and how public opinion influences policy.
+His work combines rigorous empirical methods with a focus on democratic responsiveness and how public opinion influences policy.

 Kisida Named Carnegie Fellow